Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Discussion

 \section{Discussion}

-This study explored a hybrid approach to reducing annotation effort in the detection of ATD within Jira issue tracking systems by combining keyword-based filtering, active learning, and explainable AI.
-Below, we discuss the implications of our findings with respect to the research questions and the broader context of ATD management and AI adoption in software engineering.
+This study explored a hybrid approach to reducing annotation effort for detecting ATD in Jira issue tracking systems by combining keyword-based filtering, active learning, and XAI.
+Below, we discuss the implications of our findings with respect to the research questions and the broader context of ATD management and AI adoption in SE.